Fitting Reinforcement Learning Model to Behavioral Data under Bandits: Empirical experiments

-\paragraph{The \textsf{10AB} environment.} The performance of different solution methods regarding the fitting accuracy under the \textsf{10AB} environment (figure~\ref{fig:10ab}) is more or less similar to those shown for the \textsf{2AB} environment in figure~\ref{fig:2ab}, with slight differences only appearing under the \textsf{IND} and \textsf{SUB} setups (figures~\ref{sfig:multi_lr_10arm} and~\ref{sfig:subrew_10arm}).
-Specifically, under these two setups, we may notice that the accuracy of recovering the subjects' action selection probability from \textsf{CVX} and \textsf{CVX-T}, measured by the mean KL-divergence $\expect D_{\rm kl}(\pi^{\rm gt}(t), \pi^\star(t))$, has a larger median value and variance compared to the other methods, although such a minor decrease regarding the fitting accuracy of the value functions does not have much influence in practice, especially that the real world environments where the subjects can handle are not quite likely to become so complicated.
-In addition, one may also notice that under the most complex setup \textsf{SUB}, our convex surrogate based method also resulted in a larger fitting error regarding the accuracy of recovering the RL model parameters (figure~\ref{sfig:subrew_10arm}, two middle columns).
-On the one hand, since the accuracy level about the subject's action selection probability does not vary much across different solution methods, especially between our methods and \textsf{D-LOC}, it is reasonably expected that there exist multiple groups of RL model parameters that could lead to the same observed behavior under such a complex environment setup.
-On the other hand, noticing that in this case the vectors for evaluating $\norm{\alpha^{\rm gt} - \alpha^\star}_2$ and $\norm{\beta^{\rm gt} - \beta^\star}_2$ are all in $\reals^{20}$, we may conclude that the mean componentwise error, \ie, for each number of the parameters, is still below $1$, which does not really influence the real world applications either.
-The results for the computing efficiency of different solution methods under the \textsf{10AB} environment are almost exactly the same to those observed under the \textsf{2AB} environment, except that the solving time increased significantly for all methods compared to the \textsf{2AB} case (figure~\ref{fig:10ab}, last column).
+\paragraph{The \textsf{10AB} environment.} The performance of different solution methods in terms of the fitting accuracy under the \textsf{10AB} environment (figure~\ref{fig:10ab}) is more or less similar to those from the \textsf{2AB} environment.
+The slight differences only appear under the \textsf{IND} and \textsf{SUB} setups (figures~\ref{sfig:multi_lr_10arm} and~\ref{sfig:subrew_10arm}).
+Specifically, the accuracy of recovering the subjects' action selection probability via \textsf{CVX} and \textsf{CVX-T}, measured by the mean KL-divergence $\expect D_{\rm kl}(\pi^{\rm gt}(t), \pi^\star(t))$, has a larger median value and variance compared to the other methods.
+However, such a minor decrease does not have much influence in practice, since the real-world environments that subjects encounter are unlikely to be as complicated.
+One may notice that under the most complex setup \textsf{SUB}, our convex surrogate based method also resulted in a larger fitting error regarding the accuracy of recovering the RL model parameters (figure~\ref{sfig:subrew_10arm}, two middle columns).
+On the one hand, since the accuracy level about the subject's action selection probability does not vary much across different solution methods, it is reasonably expected that there exist multiple groups of RL model parameters that could lead to the same observed behavior.
+On the other hand, noticing that in this case the vectors for evaluating $\norm{\alpha^{\rm gt} - \alpha^\star}_2$ and $\norm{\beta^{\rm gt} - \beta^\star}_2$ are all in $\reals^{20}$, the estimation error for each parameter is hence still below $1$, which does not really influence the real-world applications either.
+The results for the computing time of different solution methods under the \textsf{10AB} environment are almost exactly the same as those observed under \textsf{2AB}, except that the solving time increased significantly for all methods (figure~\ref{fig:10ab}, last column).
 Notably, with setups \textsf{IND} and \textsf{SUB}, the \textsf{D-LOC} method may take much longer than the \textsf{MC} method, but result in even worse performance in recovering the value functions and model parameters.